thunlp/OpenPrompt/docs/source/modules/template.rst

 Overview
 -------------------------------
-The template is one of the most important module in prompt-learning, which wraps the orginal input with textual or soft-encoding sequence.
+The template is one of the most important module in prompt-learning, which wraps the original input with textual or soft-encoding sequence.

 We implement common template classes in OpenPrompt.